couchbaselabs/node-ottoman/vuepress/guides/document.md

     // prints "The author is Ian Fleming"
 ```

-Populated paths are no longer set to their original id, their value is replaced with the Ottoman document returned from the database by performing a separate query before returning the results.
+Populated paths are no longer set to their original `id`, their value is replaced with the Ottoman document returned from the database by performing a separate query before returning the results.

 Arrays of refs work the same way.
-Just call the populate method on the query and an array of documents will be returned in place of the original ids.
+Just call the [_populate](/classes/document.html#populate) method on the query, and an array of documents will be returned _in place_ of the original `id`s.

-You can see more examples of pupulate [here](https://v2.ottomanjs.com/classes/document.html#populate)
+You can see more examples of pupulate [here](/classes/document.html#populate).

 ### Checking Whether a Field is Populated

 You can call the `_populated()` function to check whether a field is populated.
-If `_populated()` returns a truthy value, you can assume the field is populated.
+If `_populated()` returns a [truthy value](https://masteringjs.io/tutorials/fundamentals/truthy), you can assume the field is populated.

 ```javascript
 story._populated('author'); // truthy